Chart Color Schemes

 Grenfell ranks among the oldest 10% of areas nationwide

-The median age in Grenfell is 52 years, significantly higher than the Rest of NSW average of 43 and well above the national norm of 38.
-The 55-64 age cohort is notably over-represented in Grenfell at 16.1%, compared to the Rest of NSW average, while the 25-34 year-olds are under-represented at 8.0%.
-Between 2021 and present, the 15-24 age group has grown from 8.7% to 10.6% of the population, while the 75-84 cohort increased from 9.8% to 10.9%.
-Conversely, the 65-74 cohort has declined from 16.3% to 15.4%.
-Population forecasts for 2041 indicate substantial demographic changes in Grenfell.
-The 85+ age group is projected to grow by 45%, adding 67 residents to reach 217.
-Senior residents aged 65 and above will drive 71% of population growth, underscoring trends towards demographic aging.
+The median age in Grenfell is 52 years, significantly higher than the Rest of NSW average of 43 years and also above the national norm of 38 years.
+Compared to the Rest of NSW average, the proportion of people aged 55-64 is notably higher in Grenfell at 16.1%, while those aged 25-34 are under-represented at 8.0%.
+Between 2021 and present, the population share of those aged 15-24 has grown from 8.7% to 10.6%, while the 75-84 age group increased from 9.8% to 10.9%.
+Conversely, the proportion of people aged 65-74 has declined from 16.3% to 15.4%.
+Population forecasts for Grenfell in 2041 indicate substantial demographic changes, with the strongest projected growth in the 85+ age group at 45%, adding 67 residents to reach a total of 217.
+Senior residents aged 65 and above will drive 71% of population growth, emphasizing demographic aging trends.
 Conversely, both the 35-44 and 75-84 age groups are projected to have reduced numbers.